 Pricing example #1: Monthly AWS Elastic Disaster Recovery replication of 100 on-premises servers

 Assume you use AWS Elastic Disaster Recovery (AWS DRS) to replicate 100 on-premises servers running business-critical applications for an average month (730 hours).
-Assume these servers have a total of 200 disks, totaling 30TiB, and that the combined average change rate on these disks is 3.3% per day.
+Assume these servers have a total of 200 disks, totaling 30TB, and that the combined average change rate on these disks is 3.3% per day.

-Your monthly cost will be comprised of the charge for AWS DRS, as well as the additional AWS resources that AWS DRS uses to maintain ongoing replication and to enable drill or recovery launches, as described below.
+Your monthly cost will be composed of the charge for AWS DRS, as well as the additional AWS resources that AWS DRS uses to maintain ongoing replication and to enable drill or recovery launches, as described below.

 AWS Elastic Disaster Recovery